FirebirdSQL/Butler/rfc/3/FBSD.rst

 .. code-block:: protobuf

+   package firebird.butler;

-   enum SocketUse {
+   enum SocketUseEnum {
-     UNKNOWN_USE = 0 ; // Not a valid option, defined only to handle undefined values
+     SOCKET_USE_UNKNOWN  = 0 ; // Not a valid option, defined only to handle undefined values
-     PRODUCER    = 1 ; // Socket used to provide data to peers
+     SOCKET_USE_PRODUCER = 1 ; // Socket used to provide data to peers
-     CONSUMER    = 2 ; // Socket used to get data prom peers
+     SOCKET_USE_CONSUMER = 2 ; // Socket used to get data prom peers
-     EXCHANGE    = 3 ; // Socket used for data exchange
+     SOCKET_USE_EXCHANGE = 3 ; // Socket used for data exchange
    }

 Dependency type